What is Free Float Market Capitalization?

 These shares exclude the following shareholders but are not limited to: –

-- Shareholding of Promoters/founders/partners/directors
+- Shareholding by promoters/founders/partners/directors

 - Controlling interest

-- Shares held by Private Equity Funds/Hedge funds or any other Fund
+- Shares held by private equity funds/hedge funds or any other fund

-- Shares pledged to debt borrowers are they are locked-In shares in nature.
+- Locked-In shares pledged to debt borrowers

 - Equity held by cross-holdings